 As noted in the introduction, you should set a deadline for the campaign.
 When the deadline comes up the player that has built up the greatest renown is the winner.
 However, once you've got some experience running campaigns like this, you should feel free to change the criteria for victory.
-For example, you could say that the first player to gain control of five systems is the winner (though this will be tough on Ork and Eldar players), or you could keep on playing until the entire sub-sector is entirely controlled by Chaos, in which case all of the Chaos and Ork players win, or is entirely controlled by the Imperium, in which case all of the Imperial and Eldar players win.

-Other alternatives include doing a convoy run, where a fleet has to travel from system to system across the map, fighting opponents along the way as it does so, or you could have a game based on an Ork Waaagh! where Ork players are allowed to control systems.
+For example, you could say that the first player to gain control of five systems is the winner system to system across the map, fighting opponents along the way as it does so, or you could have a game based on an Ork Waaagh! where Ork players are allowed to control systems.
 The most important thing to remember is that the rules above are only a starting point, and the possibilities for making up your own campaigns are really only limited by your imagination.
 Have fun!